Aravindms369/SmartDiary/README.md

-# SmartDiary made with django
+# SmartDiary - An Online Diary System